 The European Commission is in practice the government of the EU.
-Twenty six Commissioners, one per Member State, are appointed by common accord by national governments.
-The 27th is the President of the Commission has to be approved by the European Parliament.
+Twenty eight Commissioners, one per Member State, are appointed by common accord by national governments.
+The 29th is the President of the Commission has to be approved by the European Parliament.
 They are all supposed to be independent and only accountable to themselves.
 They serve a five year period and cannot be removed except as a whole by the European Parliament - this happened in 1999 when charges of fraud were levelled at the Commission headed by Jacques Santer.

 Each Commissioner has a portfolio supported by one or more of the 42 Directorate-Generals or Services in a similar manner to national ministries which cover specific areas or policies.

 The Commission drafts legislation for the Council of Ministers to approve or amend.
 Commission decisions are taken by simple majority behind closed doors.
 The Commission and Council form the Executive of the EU.
 The Commission puts the legislation in place.
 After approval by the Council the European Parliament can use a system called co-decision to rubber stamp or reject the legislation which applies to most areas but not all.
 The Parliament cannot itself legislate or write the Budget.

 EU legislation in the form of directives and regulations is passed down to Member States where governments, including parliaments, rubber stamp these laws.
 It has been calculated that 80% of national legislation now emanates from the Commission and short circuits national parliaments.

 Regulations have to be acted upon by all Member States simultaneously.
 Directives have to be transposed into national law which in theory gives room for manoeuvre, including the date of implementation.
 Directives include those on the privatisation of railways, postal services and metric measurements.
 Regulations include those on the liberalisation of the market and subsidies which impinge on free competition.